 Quick Tips to Avoid eCommerce Fraud And Chargebacks

 Most sales will go smoothly.
-The customer orders your product, its authorized by their card company, you collect the payment through your merchant account and have the item shipped by your distributor to your customer.
+The customer orders your product, it’s authorized by their card company, and you collect the payment through your merchant account and have the item shipped by your distributor to your customer.

 Why Do Disputes Occur?

 A buyer may file a dispute for one of three reasons:

 - Item not received: The buyer claims they ordered and paid for an item but did not get it.

 - Item significantly not as described: In this type of claim, the buyer says the item they received is significantly different than they expected, based on the seller’s description.
 For example, maybe the buyer ordered a red sweater but received a blue one instead.